Published May 14, 2024 · Updated Feb 24, 2026

 How Student Voice Analytics helps you

 Student Voice Analytics turns open‑text at scale into prioritised actions for delivery of teaching in accounting.
-It tracks topics and sentiment over time from provider level to programme and cohort, supports like‑for‑like comparisons by mode, age and discipline, and enables segmentation by site, year and cohort to target interventions where they will move sentiment most.
+Track topics and sentiment over time, from provider level down to programme and cohort.
+Compare like‑for‑like by mode, age and discipline, then segment by site, year and cohort to target interventions where they will move sentiment most.
 Export‑ready outputs help programme teams and academic boards act quickly and demonstrate progress.
+Explore Student Voice Analytics to see what this looks like for your institution.